WebAssembly/module-linking/proposals/module-types/Explainer.md

 ### Summary

-To summarize the proposed changes:
+To summarize the proposed changes (all changes in both text and binary format):
 * The `module` field of [`import`] become optional (allowing single-level imports).
 (How to encode this in the [import section] is an interesting question.)